 Generally speaking, the phenomenology of VLQs depends on several parameters, such as the couplings to the SM quark generations and EW bosons, the particle mass and width, and the multiplet representation in $\SU3_{\mathrm{C}}\times\SU2_{\mathrm{L}}\times\mathrm{U}(1)_{\mathrm{Y}}$.
 As singlets, the VLQs \PQT and \PQB are introduced with electrical charges of $+2/3$ and $-1/3$, respectively.
 Doublets and triplets incorporate two additional particles denoted by \xft (charge $+5/3$) and \yft (charge $-4/3$).

 At the LHC, VLQs may be produced in pairs via the strong interaction, or singly in EW processes.
 Representative LO Feynman diagrams are shown in Fig.~\ref{fig:vlq_diagrams}.
-The pair production is dominant at low VLQ masses ($<$1\TeV) but the cross section decreases rapidly as a function of mass due to phase space suppression~\cite{Aguilar:2009}.
+The pair production is dominant at low VLQ masses ($<$1\TeV) but the cross section decreases rapidly as a function of mass~\cite{Aguilar:2009}.
 The single production cross section is larger for high VLQ masses but is more model dependent, particularly for the chosen values of the couplings to SM quarks and EW bosons and of the VLQ width~\cite{Deandrea:2021vje}.
 This means that for single production, model-independent limits can only be set on the product of the cross section and branching fraction (\BR) for the different VLQ masses, as opposed to limits on the VLQ mass itself as done in pair production scenarios.
 The NLO QCD corrections can have an effect on the cross sections for pair and single production, as well as on the shapes of key kinematic distributions, as discussed in Refs.~\cite{Fuks:2016ftf,Cacciapaglia:2019}.
 Besides via strong and weak interactions, VLQs could also be produced via new interactions mediated by a heavy \PWpr or \PZpr boson, which will be discussed in more detail in Section~\ref{sec:resVLQ}.

-In most models \cite{Fuks:2016ftf,Buchkremer:2013bha}, VLQs decay into a SM quark plus either a \PW, \PZ, or Higgs boson.
+In many models (\eg, Ref.~\cite{Aguilar-Saavedra:2013qpa} and references therein), VLQs decay into an SM quark plus either a \PW, \PZ, or Higgs boson.
 It is usually assumed that the VLQs couple only to the third-generation SM quarks \cite{Aguilar:2013conf}---the specific branching fractions depending on the multiplet---and that they have a narrow width (this assumption is referred to as the narrow-width approximation, NWA, and remains valid up to a width-to-mass ratio of approximately 10--15\%).
 The allowed decay modes for each of the VLQs are then: